2_gagnant

 Climate change: the losers, the winners and how to adapt

-Agriculture, health, transport: the few ‘winners’ of climate change
+Agriculture, health, transport : the few ‘winners’ of climate change

-Edward Gérardeaux, HDR from INP Toulouse and Deputy Director of the Aïda research unit at CIRAD and Emmanuelle Quillérou, environmental and natural resources economist at the University of Western Brittany
+with Edward Gérardeaux, HDR from INP Toulouse and Deputy Director of the Aïda research unit at CIRAD and Emmanuelle Quillérou, environmental and natural resources economist at the University of Western Brittany

 On May 16th, 2023 |